Kenya Food Guide

 Ugali

-A thick porridge made from maize flour, the staple food in Kenya.
-Often served with stew, vegetables, or nyama choma.
+A thick maize-flour porridge and Kenya's staple food, usually eaten with stew, vegetables or nyama choma.

 Nyama Choma